cisum-labs/sing.whitepaper/sing.whitepaper.md

 - `Governance`: Token holders have voting rights on future ecosystem proposals, including DAO governance.
 - `Incentives`: Rewards for artist creation, fan engagement, and node validation.

 The SING economic model emphasizes “real revenue + asset backing + deflationary mechanisms.”
 Proof of Purchase (POP) is the primary mining model, with 50% of transaction fees used for buyback and burn, and 10% of platform revenue continuously allocated for buyback and burn to ensure stable value growth and avoid speculative volatility.
-Additionally, the widely used CISUM points token within the ecosystem is generated through a Proof of Stake (POS) mechanism.
+Additionally, the widely used points token within the ecosystem is generated through a Proof of Stake (POS) mechanism.

 The following high-level chart illustrates the interaction process among artists, fans, and the platform, showcasing various mining mechanisms: